finanalyst/collection/README.md

 *  **without-report**

-Normally, report plugins report on the final state of the output files.
-This flag prevents report plugins from being loaded or run.
+Normally, report plugin callables report on the final state of the output files.
+This flag prevents report plugin callables from being loaded or run.

 If **without-processing** is set, then the **Report** stage is skipped.
 If, however, the caches do not exist (deleted or first run), then the value of **without-processing** is ignored and the value of **without-report** is observed.